ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 - each of us have different level of experience in these tools
 - our sponsors, Julien and Allison, did a mini lesson,
 - learned the workflow we will be using
-- we partnered up and practiced (creating Rproj, branches, pull, push, code review, merge, etc)
+- we partnered up and practiced (creating rmarkdown, branches, pull, push, code review, merge, etc)
 - used tidyverse package for data wrangling and visualization for data from the palmerpenguins package
 - plot relationship penguin body mass versus flipper length
 - plot bill depth versus bill length for Adelie penguins